Dance: Ballet (DB)

 Credits: 2-3

-A technique class for accomplished dancers who are motivated to work at a more sophisticated level.
-Students study a full range of ballet technique, theory, and terminology as they begin to develop musical artistry and stamina.
-Pointe work and men’s work are included.
-Guest artists frequent this class.
-Dancers are also encouraged to enroll in DB 353 and (women) DB 212 and (men) DB 352.
+A technique class for accomplished dancers who are motivated to work at a more advanced level.
+Students study a full range of ballet technique, theory, and terminology as they continue to develop musicality, artistry, and anatomically sound practices.
+In-class work may be supplemented with reflections, viewings, and reading assignments which serve to contextualize ballet in relation to culture more broadly.

 Note(s): Not for liberal arts credit.
 May be repeated for credit.
-Fulfills Arts requirement; fulfills Artistic Inquiry requirement.
+Fulfills Artistic Inquiry requirement.

 DB 320 - Contemporary Ballet III